Domain DNS Status

 CNAME.
 No domains have been added yet.
 Primary domain is the WP Engine CNAME.

 There are no domains configured.
 No domains have been added yet.
 Primary domain is the WP Engine CNAME.

 It is HIGHLY recommend that you update your existing DNS records.
 Having your site proxy through an old server will negatively affect your site performance.
 Also your site can go down if your old server is decommissioned while your DNS is still pointed at it.
 We recommend you update your DNS as soon as possible, and use a CNAME record in the future to prevent you from having to update your existing DNS records when your site moves servers which we may do to help mitigate a DDoS attack, or to offer you new features on your account.

 Failed Check.
 We had trouble checking this domain, but we’ll check it again soon.
 Ensure that your DNS records are properly configured.
-If you recently added this domain, it can take up to 12 hours for a domain status to register with our system.
+If you recently added this domain, it can take some time to check the status initially.

 Proxied.
 Traffic is being served from this install, but your domain may be configured behind a proxy like Fastly or Cloudflare.

 As long as your site functions as intended, no action is required.
 However if you are having trouble with your site you should mention to your support tech that your site is proxied, to help them diagnose the problem.
 Services like Flastly and Cloudflare can provide features that help your site stay online during a DDoS attack.